 If you contribute to your 401(k) plan through a dollar cost averaging approach, your investment dollar is buying shares at a lower price in this down market â€“ and it is also buying more shares for your money.
 That could put you in a really good position when the market rebounds.

 It’s a good idea to keep contributing even if you are falling behind financially.
 Should you pay down debts with your 401(k) assets?
 Only as a last resort.
-In fact, if you are looking at a bankruptcy or similar financial pressures, a 401(k) account is a really good place to put some of your money (the 2008 contribution limit is $15,500, with a $5,000 ceiling on additional “catch-up” contributions for workers 50 and older).
+In fact, if you are looking at a bankruptcy or similar financial pressures you need to consider the documents to prepare before filing for bankruptcy.
+You may hire an expert from a bankruptcy law office to know what to prepare when filing for bankruptcy.
+Your 401(k) account is also a really good place to put some of your money (the 2008 contribution limit is $15,500, with a $5,000 ceiling on additional “catch-up” contributions for workers 50 and older).

 Pension plan, IRA and 401(k) assets are protected in bankruptcy proceedings in most states.